Omega Cal.267 18ct Pink Gold 1959

 As can be seen, the movement here is in sparkling, pristine condition and has obviously been very well cared for.
 It is signed ‘Omega’, ‘Swiss’, ‘267’ and ‘17 Jewels’ with the serial number 17038020 which dates the watch to 1959.

-This watch has been fully overhauled and serviced by our vintage Omega specialist watchmaker and is calibrated to run arrow straight within +3 seconds/day!
+The watch has been fully overhauled and serviced by our vintage Omega specialist watchmaker and is calibrated to run arrow straight within +3 seconds/day!
 This is outstanding for any watch of this age and has been tested on our electronic timegrapher.
 The power reserve on this movement is 45 hours when fully wound and the movement winds, runs and sets smoothly, exactly as it should.
 We therefore have no hesitation in offering our 12-month warranty on the movement of this watch*.

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.

-This watch has obviously been very well cared for and has seen only light use.
+The watch has obviously been very well cared for and has seen only light use.
 The beautiful 18ct solid pink gold case has swept-back lugs which raise the case slightly on the wrist and emphasises its presence.
 At 36mm in diameter, excluding the correct unsigned crown, this is a oversized watch by the standards of its day.

 The watch has been very well cared for and after a close inspection has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition.
 The case, the case-back and bezel are all in superb condition with no marks or scratches visible to the naked eye.
 Even under high magnification, it is very hard to find any signs of wear, indicating this watch has seen very little use and has had a charmed life.
-The case is of full-thickness and has never been inscribed.
+Importantly, the case is of full-thickness and has never been inscribed.

 The case has been professionally inspected, cleaned and lightly polished and is in superb condition, showing only very minimal signs of wear with no scratches, dings, or other damage visible to the naked eye.